wrender/transferscripts/README.md

 ## Installation & Usage
 1. Git clone the project to /opt/mirrorsync/
 2. Edit the configuration of /opt/mirrorsync/config.yaml to suit your needs
+3. Setup destination directories
-3. Run setup: /opt/mirrosync/setup.py
+4. Run setup: `sudo /opt/mirrosync/setup.py`
-4. Run the service:  systemctl start mirrorsync
+5. Run the service:  systemctl start mirrorsync
-5. Watch the log at: /opt/mirrorsync/mirrorsync.log
+6. Watch the log at: /opt/mirrorsync/mirrorsync.log